sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ----------------------------------|------------------------------
-Channel The Living Light          | Sigil of the Living Light Entreat The Blood-Bound           | Blade of Echoes Use a Magic Item                  | Any 2 magic item cards
+Channel The Living Light          | Sigil of the Living Light Entreat The Blood-Bound           | Blade of Echoes Use a Magic Item                  | Any magic item card

 You use the RECEIVE CARDS tag only when you gain a move card via Study Under a Master.
 You do not use it when you gain competence with the